pypeit/PypeIt/doc/pypeit_par.rst

 ``refframe``          str                        ``observed``, ``heliocentric``, ``barycentric``                                                         ``heliocentric``  Frame of reference for the wavelength calibration.
 Options are: observed, heliocentric, barycentric
 ``reid_arxiv``        str                        ..                                                                                                      ..
 Name of the archival wavelength solution file that will be used for the wavelength reidentification.
 Only used if ``method`` is 'reidentify'
 ``rms_threshold``     float, list, ndarray       ..
 0.15              Minimum RMS for keeping a slit/order solution.
 This can be a single number or a list/array providing the value for each slit.
 ``sigdetect``         int, float, list, ndarray  ..
 5.0               Sigma threshold above fluctuations for arc-line detection.
 Arcs are continuum subtracted and the fluctuations are computed after continuum subtraction.
-This can be a single number or a vector (list or numpy array) that provides the detection threshold for each slit.
+This can be a single number or a vector (list or np array) that provides the detection threshold for each slit.
 ``sigrej_final``      float                      ..
 3.0               Number of sigma for rejection for the final guess to the wavelength solution.
 ``sigrej_first``      float                      ..
 2.0               Number of sigma for rejection for the first guess to the wavelength solution.
 ``wv_cen``            float                      ..
 0.0               Central wavelength.
 Backwards compatibility with basic and semi-brute algorithms.